Identify the Anacardiaceae—Cashew/Sumac Family

 Gynoecium of the Anacardiaceae

-The gynoecium is usually 5 carpelled but can be 1–6 carpelled, and the pistil is 1–5 celled.
+The gynoecium is usually 5-carpeled but can be 1–6 carpeled, and the pistil is 1–5 celled.
 The gynoecium is synovarious or synstylovarious, or rarely semicarpous.
 It is usually superior or sometimes partly inferior.
-The ovary is 1–5 locular.
-There is usually one style, but there may be 3–6 styles, and in Buchanania, it has up to five styles from sterile carpels.
-There are 1-5 stigmas, they are wet type, non-papillate, and Group IV type.
+The ovary is 1–5-locular.
+There is usually one style, but there may be 3–6, and in Buchanania, it has up to five styles from sterile carpels.
+There are 1-5 stigmas of the wet type, non-papillate, and Group IV type.
 Placentation, when unilocular, is parietal or basal, and when bi- or plurilocular, it is basal.
-There is 1 ovule per locule, it is pendulous or ascending, has either ventral or dorsal raphe, is non-arillate, anatropous, unitegmic or bitegmic, and crassinucellate.
+There is 1 ovule per locule; it is pendulous or ascending, has either a ventral or dorsal raphe, is non-arillate, anatropous, unitegmic or bitegmic, and crassinucellate.

 Fruit of the Anacardiaceae